 An Exhibit for Every Interest

 Jackson’s museums are as diverse as its history, from Cell Block 7 Michigan’s Prison Museum within an active compound to the Whitetail Hall of Fame Museum’s 50 record buck racks on display.
 Gaze up at the cosmos under Hurst Planetarium’s 30-foot dome or gaze down at Ye Ole Carriage Shop Auto Museum's seriously sleek display of 60-plus classic cars.
 Musicians and music lovers will appreciate Conklin Reed Organ & History Museum, where over 100 fully restored antique organs are on display — some dating back over 150 years.
-Jackson’s newest additions in Grass Lake are the Michigan Military Heritage Museum which focuses heavily on the involvement of Michigan in the U.S Military, but they also have artifacts from all over the world, and from many different time periods..
+One of Jackson’s newest additions in Grass Lake is the Michigan Military Heritage Museum which focuses heavily on the involvement of Michigan in the U.S Military, but they also have artifacts from all over the world, and from many different time periods..
 Then, stop over to the Lost Railway Museum, where they document the history of Jackson’s trains and railways, which once featured one of the busiest stops in the state!
 From there, you can make your way to the Cambridge Junction Historic State Park and Walker Tavern, a major stopping place for stagecoaches traveling between Detroitand Chicago in the early nineteenth century.

 Grab your map, your historic tour begins now!

 Uncovering historic Jackson has never been easier than with our self-guided tour.
 Spend the day exploring some of Jackson’s unique museums, or take a few days and experience them all!
 Get started now by submitting the form, then we’ll send you the information to start your historic tour!